-London Festival of Architecture - Vancouverism
+London Festival of Architecture - "Vancouverism" Cedar Sculpture

 “We were inspired by the interwoven twigs of birds' nest - a form that supports and steadies itself".
-It was with this inspiration that Canadian architect Bing Thom and engineer Gerry Epp joined forces to showcase a new and unexpected design innovation using wood from British Columbia during London's Festival of Architecture 2008.
+It was with this inspiration that Canadian architect Bing Thom and engineer Gerald Epp joined forces to showcase a new and unexpected design innovation using wood from British Columbia during London's Festival of Architecture 2008.

 The horizontal 'snakes' were made from red cedar blocks pre-stressed together with 1/4" ropes of aramid fibre like beads on a necklace.
 The resulting sculpture wove its way in and around the pillars of Canada House at Trafalgar square, forming an eye-catching high timber wall.
 Stability in all directions was created by stacking 'snakes' on top of each other, each only fastened to the one beneath.